papivot/vmservice-registry/README.md

 1.  **VSPHERE NAMESPACE**: The Kubernetes namespace in your vSphere with Tanzu environment where the registry and its associated resources will be deployed.
 2.  **STORAGECLASS**: The name of the Kubernetes StorageClass to be used for the registry's persistent storage.
 3.  **HOSTNAME**: The fully qualified domain name (FQDN) for your registry (e.g., `registry.yourcompany.com`).
 This will be used for the TLS certificate.
-4.  **USERNAME**: The username for authenticating to the Docker registry (for pushing/pulling images).
+4.  **USERNAME**: The username used for authenticating to the Docker registry (for pushing and pulling images).
 5.  **PASSWORD**: The password for the registry user.
 6.  **Provide TLS cert and key files? (y/n)**:
     *   `y`: You will be prompted for the paths to your existing TLS certificate (`.crt`) and private key (`.key`) files.